-By the end of the module the student should be able to: understand the principles underlying organic and low input systems and have an appreciation of their history; understand the techniques that are used to maintain soil fertility without synthetic fertilisers and to grow marketable crops that are unaffected by pests and disease; demonstrate an ability to evaluate critically the environmental and other ‘benefits’ of growing crops in low input versus conventional production systems.
+Understand the principles underlying organic and low input systems and have an appreciation of their history.
+Understand the techniques that are used to maintain soil fertility without synthetic fertilisers and to grow marketable crops that are unaffected by pests and disease.
+Evaluate critically the environmental and other ‘benefits’ of growing crops in low input versus conventional production systems.

 |Assessment group||Assessment name||Percentage|